cds-snc/gcds-docs/src/en/components/button/code.md

 Use a button for important actions a person using a product can initiate.

-## Accessibility and coding for buttons
+## Coding and accessibility for buttons

 ### Make your buttons accessible